 (08) 8237 6584

 Australian Electoral Commission has information on Australian electoral history.
 This website also allows you to check your own electoral information and undertake an electorate search.
-Please note you are unable to access actual rolls.
+Please note you are unable to access actual rolls via the website.